tetsu-sh/chat_room/README.md

 #### delete chatRoom

-- You cannot delete if there are users present.
-- Only the owner can delete.
 - Considering the increase in data volume, including messages, and the complexity of the code logic, I designed the system to use archive tables for chatRooms and messages, and the deletion process will be transitioned to those tables.

 ### testing